-QR Codes were originally invented to improve on the technology of Barcodes for use in product inventory management.
-The technology was made public in 1994 and has made massive waves for not just inventory management, but for digital information transfer for marketing, businesses, and more.
+QR Codes were originally invented to improve on the technology of barcodes for use in product inventory management.

 How are QR Codes used?

-QR Codes have a much wider range of use than both Barcodes and NFC.
-To give an idea of just how much QR Codes can do, here are some examples of the types of QR Code applications commonly used today:
+QR Codes have a much wider range of use than both barcodes and NFC.
+To give an idea of just how much they can do, here are some examples of the types of QR Code applications commonly used today:

 - Bitcoin payments

-- Create digital business cards and business pages
+- Creating digital business cards and business pages

 - Automatic event registration and ticketing

-- Send text messages, plain text, and emails
+- Sending text messages, plain text, and emails

 - Location sharing with Google Maps